Cubs vs. Brewers Player Props Betting Odds

 Swanson Stats

-- Dansby Swanson has 14 doubles, two triples, nine home runs, 39 walks and 35 RBI (80 total hits).
-He's also swiped four bases.
+- Dansby Swanson has collected 82 hits with 15 doubles, two triples, nine home runs and 40 walks.
+He has driven in 35 runs with four stolen bases.

 Swanson Recent Games